owasp-sbot/OSBot-Utils/docs/dev/Python-code-formatting-guidelines.md

 - Type hints align in their own column
 - Commas align in their own column
 - Backslash continuation before return type
-- Return type aligns with self variable name
+- Return type aligns with the first variable name
 - Comments align at column 80
 - vertical alignment on : , #
+- DON'T use this when there is only one param or when (where are no types or default values being set)
+- the format for the return type is ") -> {return type}"

 ### Parameter Documentation